 Guardian Angels — Catholics like you — have brought decades of Catholic history in Arkansas to the Internet, free to everyone.
-It's an exciting success story that prepares us to take the next step.
+It's an exciting success story that prepares us for the next step.

 Faith for the future

-Connecting with new generations means offering news where they are and through the technology they use.
-Increasing numbers of young adults are not connecting with the Church like previous generations.
-They are less interested in reading a printed newspaper, and more interested in digital news, e-mail, social media and websites.
+They are more interested in digital news, social media, e-mail and websites than in printed material.
 They’ll watch video before they’ll read words.
 Many of them connect exclusively through their phones, and are more comfortable in Spanish than in English.

-Because of that challenge, your Guardian Angels membership is needed to invest in new technology and other resources to help keep those young adults connected to the Church — and better serve all Catholics in the diocese.
+Your Guardian Angels membership supports technology, training, translation and other resources to help keep those young adults connected to the Church — and better serve all Catholics in the diocese at the same time.